 Introduction: In this blog article, Gena Philibert-Ortega describes her experiences at the Southern California Genealogical Society’s recent genealogy conference “Jamboree 2016,” where she gave two presentations and conducted one workshop.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Last weekend at its Jamboree 2016, the Southern California Genealogical Society held its 47th annual conference.
 Held every year in June at the Los Angeles Marriott Burbank Airport Hotel in California, this annual gathering of genealogists is an opportunity to hear nationally-known genealogy presenters provide information on technology, methodology, history and DNA.